Quramy/ts-graphql-plugin/README.md

 ### `enabledGlobalFragments`

-It's optional and the default value is `false`.
+It's optional and the default value is `true`.
 If enabled, the plugin automatically searches for and merges the dependent fragments for the target GraphQL operation in the TypeScript project.

 ```tsx
 /* Post.tsx */